ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 * Only excerpts of material that is drawn verbatim from the asset can be presented as part of the output.

+If these conditions cannot be met, the asset then is not included in the output.

 With both these conditions,
 a preference to allow Search usage enables the presentation of links and titles